 2.6 The company should have a variable pay program (bonus program) for the executive management.
-The objectives of the program should be to encourage achievement of good financial results, increase of shareholder value and strong execution of leadership based on sustainable business operations and in accordance with the company’s values and ethical standards.
+The objectives of the program should be to encourage achievement of good financial results, increase of shareholder value and strong execution of leadership based on compliant and sustainable business operations and in accordance with the company's values and ethical standards.

 2.7 The variable pay program should be based on definable and measurable criteria, and the objectives of the program should be clearly aligned with those of the company.

 2.8 The elements to comprise the variable pay program and payments thereunder should include achievement of defined financial results of the company and individual performance objectives.
 In addition, there should be a component varying payment based on continued employment.